egis/dont-break/README.md

 ## This fork

-I need to make some modifications to be able to use dont-break in my organisation's configuration having private inter-dependent NPM packages.
+I needed to make some modifications to be able to use dont-break in my organisation's configuration having private inter-dependent NPM packages.
 Changes list:
 * when using dont-break for dependent package B that uses package A, allowed B's package.json to
  * use A as peerDependency
  * not have dependencies section